synchronizing/AutoProxy/README.md

 ![Example](https://i.imgur.com/DcbcfM4.png)

 Gathering and filtering 799 proxies in less than 5 seconds.
-Code above:
+Code for above:

 ```Python
 from autoproxy import Proxy, Config